-You can copy and paste compressor settings from a channel to another with the and buttons.
+You can copy and paste compressor settings from a channel to another with the in and in buttons.

 The Scene Picker (macOS only)

 In Groups mode, press the scene number that is displayed at the right-hand side of the device bar.
 The Scene Pickers is displayed as a popover.